zacharyrs/lighting/README.md

 # lighting

-ws2812b desktop lighting with a bluepill and chibios
+ws2812b desktop lighting with a bluepill, freertos, and libopencm3